sajithdil/icemaze/README.md

 How to play
 -----------

-An ice maze may be drawn on grid paper: Some tiles are filled-in (blocks), and some are blank (ice).
+An ice maze may be drawn on grid paper: Some tiles are filled-in (obstacles), and some are blank (ice).
 One tile is marked as the entrance, and another as the exit.

 The player begins by placing a finger on the entrance, and moving the finger upward, downward, leftward, or rightward along blank tiles until reaching the